Your Recordbook of Notarial Acts is a Valuable Tool.

 Ohio- Recordbook required only for recording protests.

 Oregon- Recordbook Required.
 Bound, chronological journal, consecutively numbered pages.
 Page numbers must be preprinted.
 Line numbers must be preprinted as well.
 Must include inside cover area for notary information and other information.
-Only one active journal at a time.
-Electronic journal not authorized.
+More than one active journal at a time is allowed.
+Electronic journals are allowed.

 Pennsylvania- Recordbook Required.
 May be a paper or electronic journal, but only one recordbook (“register”) may be maintained at one time.
 All notarial acts, whether paper or electronic, must be recorded in the notary’s current recordbook.
 Must be chronological register; separate book for clerical and travel fees.